chaiNNer-org/chaiNNer-rs/README.md

 - `bindings` - Python bindings for the other crates.
 - `image-core` - The core interfaces used by the other crates.
 - `image-ops` - Implementations for image operations.
+- `regex-py` - Implementation for the regex API exposed by `bindings`.
 - `test-util` - Utilities for testing.

 ### Testing the bindings